 Consideration of the second term allows to transfer dilatation, shear and coupled stresses on the beam-matrix interface.
 It thus provides an additional constraint, which couples the beam directors with the deformation gradient, such that bending and torsion are transferred to the matrix as well.
 This also yields an additional tensor-valued Lagrange multiplier enforcing the matrix deformation to take into account the incompressibility of the beam cross-section.
 The constraints typically involve the circular mean over the beam mantle (see, e.g., \cite{d2008coupling,koppl2018mathematical}).
-Assuming enough regularity, we truncate the Taylor expansion of the matrix displacement field at the beam centerline up to the linear term with respect to the beam radius~$r$.
-Hence, the constraints are collapsed to the beam centerline, yielding a modeling error of order~$\O\left(r^2\right)$.
-A subsequent condensation of the beam balance equations leads to a second gradient formulation along the beam, which allows us to extract the so-called coupled forces.
+Assuming enough regularity \review{of Galerkin approximation}, we truncate the Taylor expansion of the matrix displacement field at the beam centerline up to \review{quadratic} term with respect to the beam radius~$r$.
+Hence, the constraints are collapsed to the beam centerline, yielding a modeling error of order~\review{$\O\left(r^3\right)$}. \review{Together with condensation of the beam balance equations, this} leads to a second gradient formulation along the beam\BW{.
+Thus, $C^1$-regular isogeometric analysis techniques are a natural candidate for discretization.}